 The Nominations and Awards Committee, of the MU Alumni Association, shall meet periodically to review grant applications and award grants.
 The committee shall report its decisions to the Alumni Association Executive Committee by way of their minutes.
 The committee in its deliberations shall abide by the following guidelines:

-2. Because of limited funds, no grant shall exceed $700.00 (per project) and that partial funding may be awarded.
-The students shall receive only one Neimeyer-Hodgson Grant, and previous grant recipients may not reapply.
-It two or more students are working on a project, each student must submit a separate single application with an itemized budget not to exceed $700.00 (note: each project may not exceed awarding of this amount).
+- Because of limited funds, no grant shall exceed $700 (per project) and partial funding may be awarded.
+A student shall receive only one Neimeyer-Hodgson Grant, and previous grant recipients may not reapply.
+If two or more students are working on a project, each student must submit a separate single application with an itemized budget not to exceed $700 (note: each project may not exceed awarding of this amount).

 - Computer runs/processing

-- seminar/conference fee(s) for research to obtain additional information (NOT for presentation of projects)
+- Seminar/conference fee(s) for research to obtain information (NOT for presentation of projects)

 - Millersville University Fees

-- Expenses associated with conferences attended to present research
+- Conference fees or expenses associated with conferences to present research

 - Membership fees